TamasNeumer/Ph03nix-InterviewPrep/Java/OCP/4_FunctionalProgramming.md

     - `Function<String, Integer> f1 = String::length;` then `System.out.println(f1.apply("cluck"));`
     - `BiFunction<String, String, String> b1 = String::concat;` then `System.out.println(b1.apply("baby ", "chick"));`
   - If you need more parameters you can create your own functional interfaces. `interface TriFunction<T,U,V,R> { R apply(T t, U u, V v);}`
+  - Default methods include:
+    - `andThen(Function<? super R,? extends V> after)` - Returns a composed function that *first applies this function* to its input, and then applies the after function to the result.
+    - `compose(Function<? super V,? extends T> before)` - Returns a composed function that *first applies the before function* to its input, and then applies this function to the result.
+    - `identity()`
+      - Returns a function that always returns its input argument.
 - **UnaryOperator and BinaryOperator**
-  - A `UnaryOperator` transforms its value into one of the same type. (i.e. incrementing)
+  - A `UnaryOperator` transforms its value into one of the **same type**. (i.e. incrementing)
-  - A `BinaryOperator` merges two values into one of the same type.
+  - A `BinaryOperator` merges two values into one of the **same type**.
   - They both require the parameters to be the same!
+  - This is a functional interface whose functional method is `Function.apply(Object)`.
   - `@FunctionalInterface public class UnaryOperator<T> extends Function<T, T> { }`
   - `@FunctionalInterface public class BinaryOperator<T> extends BiFunction<T, T, T> { }`
   - Usage: